Scuba Diving Surface Intervals – What Are They?

 Think of the human body as a sponge when it comes to absorbing compressed nitrogen.
 Remember, when a sponge is dry, it takes longer to get wet, but an already wet sponge will soak up water immediately.

 With every dive, your body absorbs more compressed nitrogen and your surface intervals become longer to dispel as much of this as possible.
-This applies for recreational divers since aggressive divers may return to the water after just a 10-minute interval.
+This also (or specifically) applies to recreational divers since aggressive divers may return to the water after just a 10-minute surface interval.

 Cold vs. Warm Water Diving